 In this case, the driver was pulled over for a stop sign violation.
 The statute at issue said he had to stop “at” the stop line.
 He stopped on top of the stop line (his front wheels were over it and back wheels behind it).
 He was not required to stop “before” the line.
 Thus, the officer lacked reasonable suspicion to pull him over and OVI charge was dismissed.

-Stopping “On” the Stop Line at a Stop Sign Did Not Merit a Traffic Stop by Police
+Stopping “On” the Stop Line at a Stop Sign Is Not A Traffic Violation

 Here, around 2:00 AM, an officer pulled the defendant over for failure to stop his car before the “clearly marked solid stop bar.”
 Upon approaching the car, the officer said he detected a “strong odor” of alcohol, observed “red, bloodshot, watery, and glossy” eyes and that the defendant was slurring his speech.
 The defendant submitted to field sobriety tests and was cited for OVI and for operation of a vehicle at a stop sign.